 Upon getting elected, President Uhuru Kenyatta promised to bring “digital government” to Kenya.
-A key part of his ambition is to bring service delivery by the national government online, eliminating paper trails, and endless queues at government offices.
+A key ambition is to bring government service delivery online, eliminating paper trails and endless queuing.
 The bigger vision is to use modern technology wherever possible to improve efficiency and expediency in all branches of the public sector.

-The Immigration Department, while already reformed to some extent, could certainly do with some further radical shake-up.
+The Immigration Department, while already reformed to some extent, could certainly do with some further shake-up.

 My now 10 weeks old daughter, Sunniva, is yet to get her passport.
 As Beatrice and I plan to travel to Zanzibar for Christmas, Sunniva needs to get a Temporary Permit that will allow her to travel within the East African Community.

 While I was on a quick trip abroad, Beatrice therefore went to the Immigration Dept at Nyayo House to apply for the Temporary Permit.
 Their response was that they no longer had the relevant forms, and that those were only available at the Immigration Office at the JKIA airport.
 To be on the safe side, she checked with two people, to ensure she was not being misled.
 Both gave the same response.